dsimbajo/TVMazeScraper/README.md

 3. Once database is setup on your local instance.
 Set TVMaze.DataImporter as Startup Project and run it.

 4. Once done with the import, you can test the TVMaze API

+For Fail Retry Mechanism I used Polly and also created a custom global error handler